jpbrucker/linux/Documentation/virt/kvm/api.rst

-                                 which has not yet received an INIT signal [x86] KVM_MP_STATE_INIT_RECEIVED    the vcpu has received an INIT signal, and is now ready for a SIPI [x86] KVM_MP_STATE_HALTED           the vcpu has executed a HLT instruction and is waiting for an interrupt [x86] KVM_MP_STATE_SIPI_RECEIVED    the vcpu has just received a SIPI (vector accessible via KVM_GET_VCPU_EVENTS) [x86] KVM_MP_STATE_STOPPED          the vcpu is stopped [s390,arm/arm64]
+                                 which has not yet received an INIT signal [x86] KVM_MP_STATE_INIT_RECEIVED    the vcpu has received an INIT signal, and is now ready for a SIPI [x86] KVM_MP_STATE_HALTED           the vcpu has executed a HLT/WFI instruction and is waiting for an interrupt [x86,arm64] KVM_MP_STATE_SIPI_RECEIVED    the vcpu has just received a SIPI (vector accessible via KVM_GET_VCPU_EVENTS) [x86] KVM_MP_STATE_STOPPED          the vcpu is stopped [s390,arm/arm64]